delan/www.azabani.com/_posts/2021-09-24-freebsd-home-group-sharing.md

 ```
 </div></figure>

-While we’re at it, if you want to set execute bits on all new files, you can use “force create mask”.
+While we’re at it, if you want to set execute bits on all new files, you can use “force create mode”.
 Aria likes this, but I’m not so sure.

 <figure><div class="scroll" markdown="1">